-Typography is everywhere and has tremendous power to influence the message that a person wants to get across to his/her audience.
-With the use of a good typography and the help of all the other elements, you can express and present what’s the piece of information you want to pass on.
-It really establishes the overall tone and defines the design.
+Typography is everywhere.
+It has tremendous power to influence the message a person wants to get across to their audience.
+With the use of a good typography in conjunction with all other design elements, you can clearly express the piece of information you want to pass on.
+Typography establishes the overall tone and defines the design.
 It is more than just the looks of it.
-For example, if you want to spread a powerful message you need a bold, dynamic font that really goes with and highlights it.
+For example, if you want to spread a powerful message you need a bold, dynamic font.
 The font you use has a voice and a face.
 So, try to use it properly.

-First of all, let’s clear up the air regarding fonts and typefaces.
-I am fairly sure we’ve all been confused with what the difference between those two is.
-Well let’s see.
+First of all, let’s clear the air regarding fonts and typefaces.
+I am fairly sure we’ve all been confused about what exactly is the difference between them.
+Well, let’s see.

-The main difference between them is that a typeface is a font family, it refers to the name of the particular type of design.
-For example, typeface is, Helvetica or Roboto or Open Sans etc. A font is a particular size, weight and style of a typeface.
-For example, font is, Helvetica Italic Bold 12 pt., Roboto 16 pt., Open Sans Light 10 pt. etc.
+The main difference between them is that a typeface is a font family—it refers to the name of the particular type of design.
+For example, typeface is Helvetica, Roboto, Open Sans, etc. A font is a particular size, weight, and style of a typeface.
+For example, font is Helvetica Italic Bold 12 pt., Roboto 16 pt., Open Sans Light 10 pt., etc.

 Let’s take a look at the most common types of typefaces and what we need to know in order to get the best use out of them.